Adopt A Highway Program

 - Adopters must notify the Division of Highways county garage three days prior to each cleanup.

 - All volunteers are required to watch the Adopt-A-Highway Safety Videos prior to picking up litter.
-(Please see link provided below.)
+(Please see the link provided below.)

 - Safety vests furnished by the state must be worn by all volunteers during cleanups.